MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

     |Would you like to enable static website hosting?|No.||
     |Select a location for new resources.|Select one of the recommended locations close to use.||

+<a name="copy-the-storage-connection-string-into-azure-function-application-setting"></a>

-## Copy the Storage connection string into Azure Function application setting
+## Copy the Storage connection string into Function app setting

 1. In Visual Studio Code, select the Azure explorer, then right-click on your new storage resource, and select **Copy Connection String**.
 1. Still in the Azure explorer, expand your Azure Function app, then expand the **Application Settings** node and right-click **AzureWebJobsStorage** to select **Edit Setting**.